a-rosenberg/cookbook/2023/congee.md

 - splash of shoyu; about 1 tsp
 - dash of sesame oil
 - sesame seeds
-- (optional) 1 green onion; greens thinly sliced
+- 1 green onion; greens thinly sliced
 - (optional) roasted squash
 - (optional) white pepper
 - (optional) chili crunch oil
 - (optional) pickled radish

 ### instructions
-1. Blend cooked rice and broth until smooth with some chunks of suspended rice.
+Blend cooked rice and broth until smooth with some chunks of suspended rice.
 15-30 seconds on high.
-1. Pour into a saucepan and cook for 5 minutes to allow the rice to absorb some of the broth and thicken.
+Pour into a saucepan and cook for 5 minutes to allow the rice to absorb some broth and thicken.

-1. Serve with green onions and shoyu plus other optional toppings.
+Serve with green onions and shoyu plus other optional toppings.

 ### notes
 Serves 2.